rascol/Raspberry-Pi-PPS-Client/README.md

 ---
 ## The Raspian OS

-Version 3.18.9-rt5 and later versions of Linux kernel 4.1.y are supported.
-Initial development was done with the [EMLID Navio kernel](http://docs.emlid.com/Downloads/Real-time-Linux-RPi2/) because it had real-time patches that were necessary for Linux 3.18.x.
-The stock 4.1.y kernel now provides equal or better timekeeping performance.
+Versions of Linux kernel 4.1.y are supported.
 The Raspian OS is required only because the RPi file locations required by the installer (and test files) are hard coded into the installer.
-If there is enough interest in using alternative OS's, these install locations could be determined by the pps-client config file, `\etc\pps-client.conf`.
+If there is enough interest in using alternative OS's, these install locations could be determined by the pps-client config file.

 ## The NTP daemon